 The cycle of change

-The parents you work with will be at varying stages in the cycle of change.
+The parents you work with will be at vary stages in the cycle of change.
+(Refer to The Cycle of Change.)
 Some parents will not realise a problem exists, may not be ready to change, may have thought or not thought about change, may be taking active steps towards change or may have taken steps and lapsed or relapsed.
 They may shift quickly from feeling they want to stop, to not wanting to stop.
 They may say they want to stop using, but they do not know how, are unable to, or are not ready.

 These are all different stages in the cycle of change.
 Talking about their readiness to change and what may be stopping them will help you get to the heart of the problem.
 Always meet a parent where they are at in their world to understand their reluctance, so you can support them with choices in getting help and support.